 The University of Phoenix - a private university where Steve got his Master of Science in Computer Information Systems.
-Steve even wrote an endorsement for them at their alumni site.
-They offer Adult Education Degree Programs for working adults by offering degree programs that are highly relevant, accessible, and efficient.
+They offer degree programs for working adults that are highly relevant, accessible, and efficient.

 Geneva College - a private college where Steve got his Bachelor of Science in Electrical Engineering.